ealva-com/ealvalog/README.md

   styles using the eAlvaLog facade.
 For example, one part of the application can log straight to the Android logger and another part, such as a library, can log to a rotating set of files.
 This is easily configured using some combination of Handlers, Filters, and/or
   Markers.
-  6. Markers are provided in each facade implementation and are available to filtering and formatters to be presented in log output.
+  6. Markers are provided in each facade implementation and are available to filters and formatters to be presented in log output.
   7. One design goal of eAlvaLog is to keep as much configuration code out of the framework as possible.
 Instead it is expected dependencies will be injected either by provided helper classes or client code.
 This area is still largely TBD, but separation of concerns keeps the logging code much more simple.